-We dyed Easter eggs with Kool-Aid the other day when we did the egg frame drawing.
-Then we took the Kool-Aid a step further and used it to marble Easter eggs with it!
+We’ve dyed Easter eggs with Kool-Aid before, when we did egg frame drawing.
+And then, we took the Kool-Aid a step further and used it to marble Easter eggs!

-I just love how these look!
+We just love how these eggs look!
 Fancy and subtle at the same time.

 - White eggs, hardboiled